Can You Get Lyme Disease Without a Tick Bite?

 Ticks are small, elusive, and adept at avoiding detection.
 Here’s why many people never realize they’ve been bitten:

-• Ticks are tiny.
+- Ticks are tiny.
 The black-legged tick (Ixodes scapularis), which transmits Lyme disease, goes through different life stages.
 The nymph stage, responsible for most Lyme infections, is about the size of a poppy seed.
-These ticks can easily go unnoticed, especially when attached to hidden areas of the body.

-• Tick bites are painless.
-Unlike mosquito bites, which cause immediate itching, ticks inject an anesthetic when they bite.
-This numbing effect allows them to feed for several days without the host noticing.
+- Tick bites are painless.
+Ticks inject an anesthetic when they bite, allowing them to feed for several days without being noticed.

-• Ticks prefer hidden areas.
-Common bite locations include the scalp, groin, armpits, behind the ears, and along the waistline—places people may not check regularly.
+- Ticks prefer hidden areas.
+Common bite locations include the scalp, groin, armpits, behind the ears, and along the waistline.

 Can Other Insects or Animals Transmit Lyme Disease?

 There has been speculation about whether Lyme disease can be transmitted by other insects or through bodily fluids.
-Here’s what the research says:
+Here’s what the research shows:

-• Mosquitoes, fleas, and biting flies: Some studies have detected Borrelia bacteria (the cause of Lyme disease) in these insects.
-However, there is no confirmed scientific evidence that they can transmit Lyme disease to humans.
+- Mosquitoes, fleas, and biting flies: Borrelia bacteria have been detected in these insects, but there is no confirmed evidence they transmit Lyme disease to humans.

 What Should You Do If You Suspect Lyme Disease?